venam/blog/_posts/2016-07-17-what-are-we.markdown

 We have social connections with one another, but what should we make of other kinds of connections - Connections that happen without thoughts.

+Connection we control but at the same time don't.

 When we stop interacting, stop processing...
 When we meditate.
 Being rather than doing.

 The universe mirrors itself in us, it reflects on its own endeavour.

+Are we still?

 What does it mean to live and to die.

+There are boundaries and at the same time aren't.

+We're only left with a nebulous answer.

 ### ...